jeffreydunaway/PumpFunMonitor/README.md

 from . import version
 from .version import __version__

-# We first need to detect if we're being called as part of the numpy setup
+# I first need to detect if I're being called as part of the numpy setup
 # procedure itself in a reliable manner.
 try:
     __NUMPY_SETUP__